2027 Ultimate Loons

 • Meals.

-• Use of kayaks and SUPs.
+• Use of kayaks and SUPs during mid-day break.

 • Unlimited expert photographic instruction and guiding in the field.